Introduction to Cybersecurity

 • Fake Wireless Access Points: This is when the fake wireless points in your Wi-Fi hotspot are much like a gaping hole in the wall through which the hacker makes his or her entry and sets off with your data

-• File naming tricks which mislead you towards clicking a certain malware file
+• File naming tricks that mislead you towards clicking a certain malware file

 • Smurf or attacks similar to DoS